mblair415/project-0/README.md

 * JavaScript
 * Jquery

-I have css movement through fade in.
 I have a lot of object oriented programming.
 I have multiple levels that function as rounds.
+I have css manipulation through fadein/fadeout and with hover over states.

 ## Code I'm proud of: